 Yes we’re being challenged enormously by this thing, but we have the power to overcome it.
 Both physically and mentally.

 If we act as if we’ve already got this thing licked, don’t you think our immune system and mental health will reap the benefits?

 Let’s visualize life getting back to normal.
 Yes it may be a new normal for a while, but even with potential restrictions in place, we can embrace doing what we love; sharing with loved ones and exploring the world again.
-I’ve had to cancel get togethers with family I’d planned over the next few weeks.
+I’ve had to cancel get togethers with family I’d planned.
 Yes it’s disappointing but I trust I’ll be able to see them soon.